 We are celebrating our 75th anniversary as British Council in the Netherlands in 2020-21 by sharing 75 personal stories from people who have a special connection to both the UK and the Netherlands.
 Read the 75 NL-UK stories and join us in celebrating our 75th anniversary.
-Expand the boxes below to read the full stories by Paul Dimond, Sir Colin Budd, Jannet Duijndam and Janey Niemeijer.
+Expand the boxes below to read the full stories by Paul Dimond, Sir Colin Budd, Jannet Duijndam, Janey Niemeijer, and Jan de Wit.
 New stories will be added in the months to come.

 75 UK-NL Stories - Civil service